-Caitlin's Giant Bugleweed will grow to be about 11 inches tall at maturity, with a spread of 19 inches.
+Chocolate Chip Bugleweed will grow to be only 6 inches tall at maturity, with a spread of 19 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.